redhat-cop/aap_utilities/roles/kerberos/README.md

 # redhat_cop.tower_utilities.kerberos
 ## Description
-An Ansible role to setup authentication to a windows domain server with kerberos
+An Ansible role to setup authentication to a windows domain server with kerberos.

 ## Requirements
 This role installs all required packages in order to facilitate authentication.